Jishan-Kapoor/sum-of-sales-702be/README.md

 Access the page by visiting `https://your-username.github.io/repository-name`.
 You can add query parameters to filter or manipulate the data shown on the page.

 ## Code Explanation
 The app uses JavaScript to fetch the data.csv file and parse it into an array of objects, handling trailing newlines and empty rows.
 It then calculates the total sales by summing the sales column and displays it inside the `#total-sales` element.
 Bootstrap 5 is loaded from jsdelivr to enhance the page layout.
+The new feature includes a Bootstrap table `#product-sales` that lists each product with its total sales, ensuring that `#total-sales` remains accurate after rendering.

 ## License
 This project is licensed under the MIT License.